What is the National 3 Peaks Challenge?

 - Base layer – I have a merino wool base layer which is excellent.
-Not only is it effective, it also doesn’t stink!
+Not only is it effective, but it also doesn’t stink!
 It’s worth spending the money on a merino wool top for something like this.
 There’s a good article HERE that compares merino wool and synthetic materials.
 The problem with wool is that it doesn’t dry quickly, so I took a spare synthetic base layer which was offensively smelly after Scafell Pike!
 Ha!

 - Waterproof jacket

-- Waterproof trousers – We had time to change kit between the mountains, so opted not to take waterproof trousers, despite rain being forecast on Ben Nevis.
+- Waterproof trousers – We had time to change kit between the mountains, so we opted not to take waterproof trousers, despite rain being forecast on Ben Nevis.

 Hat & gloves – these two go hand in hand.
-Even if the weather is good, it’s likely to be windy on the peaks and if you’re stopping for food or rest, you might get cold quickly.
+Even if the weather is good, it’s likely to be windy on the peaks, and if you’re stopping for food or rest, you might get cold quickly.

 Compeed – for the hotspots on your feet.
 If you’re anything like Dek and have feet like a baby, you’ll need these.
-Look after your feet otherwise you’ll be in a world of pain by the end!
+Look after your feet; otherwise, you’ll be in a world of pain by the end!